Stripe vs Shopify: Differences & Which to Choose in 2023

 No programming skills needed | No discounts for high-volume sales |

-If you are interested in retail, especially for an online store or multichannel sales, then Shopify is the better option.
-Its transaction fees are slightly cheaper, and it has a top-of-the-line system for building your own online store.
-It also has better native inventory and reporting tools than Stripe.
+Shopify also has better native inventory and reporting tools than Stripe.
 However, all its features are restricted to Shopify’s environment.
 It does offer thousands of integrations—but with the goal of expanding your store’s reach rather than providing payment processing for a different use.

-Shopify ranked in our lists of the
+Shopify ranked in our lists of:

 Most Affordable: Stripe